apache/doris/docs/en/administrator-guide/multi-tenant.md

 BE is mainly responsible for data storage and execution of query plans.

 FE does not participate in the processing and calculation of user data, so it is a node with low resource consumption.
 The BE is responsible for all data calculations and task processing, and is a resource-consuming node.
 Therefore, the resource division and resource restriction schemes introduced in this article are all aimed at BE nodes.
 Because the FE node consumes relatively low resources and can also be scaled horizontally, there is usually no need to isolate and restrict resources, and the FE node can be shared by all users.
+But if you think the max query number you can request is a kind of resource, we also provide a way to limit it.

 ## Node resource division